-The return on the investment portfolio ended at positive USD 53 million, compared to a negative return last year of USD 1 million.
+The return on the investment portfolio was positive USD 15 million for the year, compared to a loss of USD 1 million last year.
 In contrast to the previous year, all major asset classes delivered strong returns, led by equity and credit markets.